Super Bowl XXXVI: Final two minutes

-With the Rams trailing 17–10 in the final two minutes, they forced New England to another three-and-out, and got the ball back on their own 45-yard line with 1:51 left in the game.
-Warner threw three consecutive completions to three different receivers — an 18-yard pass to Hakim, an 11-yard one to Yo Murphy, and finally a 26-yard touchdown completion to Proehl that tied the game 17–17 with 1:30 left in the fourth quarter.
+With the Rams trailing 17–10 in the final two minutes, they forced the Patriots to another three-and-out, and got the ball back on their own 45-yard line with 1:51 left in the game and no timeouts.
+Warner threw three consecutive completions to three different receivers — an 18-yard pass to Hakim, an 11-yard pass to wide receiver Yo Murphy, and finally a 26-yard touchdown completion to Proehl that tied the game, 17–17, with 1:30 left in regulation.

-The Patriots had no timeouts left for their ensuing drive, which led Fox color commentator John Madden to initially suggest that the Patriots should run out the clock and attempt to win in overtime.
-Instead, New England attempted to get the winning score in regulation on the final drive.
+The Patriots also had no timeouts left for their ensuing drive, which led Fox color commentator John Madden to initially suggest that the Patriots should run out the clock and attempt to win in overtime.
+Instead, the Patriots attempted to get the winning score in regulation on the final drive.
 Bill Belichick conferred with offensive coordinator Charlie Weis and they agreed to go for it.
 Belichick later stated, "With a quarterback like Brady, going for the win is not that dangerous, because he's not going to make a mistake."
-Brady opened the drive with three dump-off completions to running back J. R. Redmond, who got out of bounds on the last one and moved the ball to their 41-yard line with 33 seconds left.
+Brady opened the drive with three dump-off completions to running back J. R. Redmond for 24 yards, who got out of bounds on the last one and moved the ball to their own 41-yard line with 33 seconds left.
 At this point, Madden admitted on the air that he now liked what the Patriots were doing.
-After an incomplete pass, Brady completed a 23-yard pass underneath the Rams' zone defense to wide receiver Troy Brown—who also got out of bounds—and followed it up with a 6-yard completion to tight end Jermaine Wiggins to advance to the Rams' 30-yard line.
+After an incomplete pass, Brady completed a 23-yard pass underneath the Rams' zone defense to wide receiver Troy Brown (Brady's longest pass completion of the game), who also got out of bounds, and followed it up with a 6-yard completion to tight end Jermaine Wiggins to advance to the Rams' 30-yard line.
 Brady then spiked the ball with seven seconds left, which set up Vinatieri's 48-yard field goal attempt.
-Vinatieri, who had never missed a field goal indoors, made the kick as time ran out.
-It marked the first time in Super Bowl history that the game was won by a score on the final play and only the second game where a field goal was decisive, with the first being in Super Bowl V when the Baltimore Colts' Jim O'Brien kicked a 32-yard field goal with nine seconds left to beat the Dallas Cowboys.
+Vinatieri, who had never missed a field goal indoors, made the kick as time expired, giving the Patriots their first-ever Super Bowl title.
+It marked the first time in Super Bowl history that the game was won by a score on the final play and only the second game where a field goal was decisive, with the first being in Super Bowl V when the Baltimore Colts' Jim O'Brien kicked a 32-yard field goal with nine seconds left to defeat the Dallas Cowboys.
 With the victory, Brady became at the time the youngest quarterback to win a Super Bowl surpassing Joe Namath.
-(Namath was 25 years, 7 months and 12 days old when he won Super Bowl III while Brady was 24 years and 6 and a 1/2 months old).
+(Namath was 25 years, 7 months and 12 days old when he won Super Bowl III while Brady was 24 years and 6 months old.)